NicolasNievas/NicolasNievas/README.md

 <h2>👨‍💻 About Me : </h2>

-- 📝 I work as a full stack web developer.
+- 📝 I develop full-stack software solutions, including front-end and back-end development, database management, and deploying projects to the web.
+My most recent project is a coffee eCommerce platform, built as the final project for my degree.
 - 🔭 I’m currently working on: My portfolio, improving my English skills and learning about more technologies.
 - 🌱 I’m currently learning ...
   - wordpress